Cryptocurrency and football's perfect match causes concerns | DW | 21.02.2022

 The worlds of professional football and cryptocurrency have become increasingly enmeshed over the past year.
 Critics say it is reckless that the game has got so tied up with the unregulated, volatile sector.

 Last week, European football's governing body.
-UEFA, announced a sponsorship deal with Socios.com, a cryptocurrency company which sells "fan tokens" which can only be purchased through its own blockchain called Chiliz.
+UEFA, announced a sponsorship deal with Socios.com, a cryptocurrency company which sells "fan tokens" which can only be bought through its own blockchain called Chiliz.

 Socios fan tokens are digital assets which fluctuate in value, as with any cryptocurrency.
 Fan token owners receive perks and can occasionally vote on minor club issues.